asmitapaul/RenAIssance/Evaluation_Test_Asmita/README.md

 </p>

-* The feature maps are converted into a **sequence of feature vectors**- by concatenating the corrosponding columns of all feature maps together to form a feature vector.
+* The feature maps are converted into a **sequence of feature vectors**- by concatenating the corresponding columns of all feature maps together to form a feature vector.
 Thus, this converts image data into sequential data.

 * CRNN removes the fully connected layers used in traditional CNNs and uses only